fullmetaltac/interview_questions/js/ts.md

 ---

-### Explain the difference between type and interface.
+### What is the difference between type and interface?

 Here’s a quick comparison of type vs interface in TypeScript: